violetavivi/SCS-project/README.md

 Pull request: when somebody want they part to be added to the master branch.

-Projects: I have created the man project.
+Projects: I have created the main project.
 The every note can be converted into a new "project".

 Wiki: information and papers.